Home > Support > Technical info > Types of Valves

 Pneumatically actuated valves rely on compressed air or gas as an external pressure source to drive a piston within a closed cylinder or diaphragm, enabling the valve to fully open or close.
 They offer quick, reliable control and are safe for hazardous environments since they don’t require electricity.
 They rely on a consistent air supply and need maintenance to prevent leaks.
 These valves are widely used in manufacturing, chemical processing, and automation systems for fast and frequent operations.

-Comparison Chart for Different Types of Valves and Uses
+Comparison Chart for Different Types of Valves and Applications

 Opening Methods